nfriedly/nfriedly.com/src/documents/techblog/2019-11-17-kingspec-1tb-gpd-win-2.html.md

 ## 6 Month Update

-Six months later, the KingSpec SSD is still going strong - it hasn't given me trouble at all.
+Six months later the KingSpec SSD was still going strong; it hadn't given me any trouble at all.

+I sold my Win 2 shortly after that, so this is the last update I'll provide.